dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

-## Start a DSP-stack on your local machine (for DaSCH-internal use only)
+## Start a DSP stack on your local machine

+DSP-API is the heart of the DaSCH software - it is a server application for storing data from the Humanities.
+DSP-APP is our generic user interface, i.e. the viewer to look at the data.
+It's a server application, too.

 For testing purposes, it is sometimes necessary to run DSP-API and DSP-APP on a local machine.
 But the startup and shutdown of API and APP can be complicated: Both repos need to be cloned locally, a `git pull` has to be executed from time to time to stay up to date, and then there are several commands for each repository to remember.
 And your local clone of the API might get cluttered with old files over time.

-Another challenge is the software that DSP depends upon: JDK, node, npm, Angular, etc. should be kept up to date.
-And it might happen that a dependency is replaced, e.g. JDK 11 Zulu by JDK 17 Temurin.
+Another challenge is the software that DSP depends upon, and that should be kept up to date: JDK, node, npm, Angular, etc. And it might happen that a dependency is replaced, e.g. JDK 11 Zulu by JDK 17 Temurin.
 A non-developer can quickly get lost in this jungle.

 That's why dsp-tools offers a command to facilitate the handling of API and APP:
 ```
 dsp-tools start-stack
 ```

-This calls docker commands to start up the latest released versions of API and the APP, i.e. the versions that are running on https://admin.dasch.swiss.
+This calls Docker commands to start up the latest deployed versions of API and the APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
 It's no longer necessary to have two local clones, nor to execute `make` commands inside them.
 The only requirement for this command is that Docker must be running.
+It can even be executed on a Windows machine without any of the software dependencies.

-To shut down API and APP after your work is done, just type
+When your work is done, shut down API and APP with
 ```
 dsp-tools stop-stack
 ```

 This deletes all Docker volumes, and removes all data that was in the database.

+Some notes:

+ - As long as you want to keep the data in the database, don't execute `dsp-tools stop-stack`.
+It is possible to leave the API up for a long time.
+If you want to save power, you can pause Docker.
+When you resume it, the API will still be running, in the state how you left it.
+ - You can also send your computer to sleep while the DSP stack is running.
+For this, you don't even need to pause Docker.
+ - This command provides you with the latest released & deployed version of API and APP.
+If you want to run a development version, you need to have the software dependencies installed, clone the repos of DSP-API and DSP-APP, and execute `make` commands therein.
-Please note that these commands were developed for DaSCH-internal use only.
-We don't offer support or troubleshooting for these commands.
+ - This command was developed for DaSCH-internal use only.
+We don't offer support or troubleshooting for it.